soxueren/atsd/api/sql/examples/interpolate-extend.md

 # Interpolate with Extend

-* If `VALUE {n}` interpolation function is specified in the `PERIOD` clause, the `EXTEND` option sets empty leading/trailing period values to equal `{n}`.
+* If the `VALUE {n}` interpolation function is specified in the `PERIOD` clause, the `EXTEND` option sets empty leading/trailing period values to equal `{n}`.
-* Without `VALUE {n}` function, the `EXTEND` option adds missing periods at the beginning and end of the selection interval using `NEXT` and `PREVIOUS` interpolation functions.
+* Without the `VALUE {n}` function, the `EXTEND` option adds missing periods at the beginning and end of the selection interval using the `NEXT` and `PREVIOUS` interpolation functions.
-* If the query doesn't contain a start date condition, `EXTEND` is _not_ applied to leading periods because start date is not known.
+* If the query doesn't contain a start date condition, `EXTEND` is _not_ applied to leading periods because the start date is not known.
-* If the query doesn't contain an end date condition, `EXTEND` is _not_ applied to trailing periods because end date is not known.
+* If the query doesn't contain an end date condition, `EXTEND` is _not_ applied to trailing periods because the end date is not known.

 ## Data